henry-richard7/JioTV-Proxy/README.md

 - To run the py file, on a terminal in the root folder and type `python3 main.py` or `python main.py`
 - Follow the above steps.

+# Known Issues
+- CN HD+ Tamil: It is noted that Cartoon Network HD+ Tamil channel does not work under API v2.0 but working in v2.1.
+Using v2.1 breaks other channels.
+Need to find a way to use v2.1 endpoint if currently playing channel is CN HD+ Tamil.

 # Auto Build

 This repo uses github actions to build binary for x86_64.